aktar11087/springboot-java-project/README.md

 # springboot-java-project

-#commands are used in the Maven project
+#commands which are used in the Maven Project

 sudo apt-get update -y